QubesOS/qubes-doc/developer/general/rst-documentation-style-guide.rst

         :doc:`Link Text </path/to/file>`

-For example on cross referencing please see :ref:`cross-referencing <developer/general/how-to-edit-the-rst-documentation:cross-referencing>`.
+For example on cross referencing please see :ref:`cross_referencing`.

 Text Decoration
 ^^^^^^^^^^^^^^^